andresfredes/timesheet/README.md

 ## gui.py
 The main Graphical User interface code and core logic for the program as a whole.

+## model.py
+The business logic of the program that interacts with time-taking and data storage

 ## README.md
 This file.

 ## requirements.txt
 list of required python packages to run program

+## timesheet.py
+The main run file to start the GUI.

 Requirements
 ------------